2025 British Seniors Open: Participants

-The event will feature eight selected participants, with Matthew Stevens, Anthony Hamilton and Stuart Bingham making their World Seniors debut.
-Stevens and Bingham are eligible to play in a World Seniors event for the first time after a compact between World Snooker Tour and World Seniors Snooker, that previously prohibited players ranked inside the top 64 of the main professional tour from participating in Seniors events, expired after the 2025 World Seniors Championship.
+The tournament featured eight selected participants, with Matthew Stevens, Anthony Hamilton and Stuart Bingham making their World Seniors debut in the event.
+Stevens and Bingham were eligible to play in a World Seniors event for the first time after a compact between World Snooker Tour and World Seniors Snooker, that previously prohibited players ranked inside the top 64 of the main professional tour from participating in Seniors events, expired after the 2025 World Seniors Championship.